bagustris/s3prl-disorder/README.md

 7. Install packages
 ```
-pip install requirements_voicedisorder.txt
+(NO) pip install requirements_voicedisorder.txt
 ```

 ### Run experiment

+1. Locate databases
+First you need to locate the datasets in the following directories (see the audio path format in downstream/voicedisorder/data/lst/*.json):
+- downstream/voicedisorder/data/audio/Saarbruecken
+- downstream/voicedisorder/data/audio/AVFAD
+- downstream/voicedisorder/data/audio/THALENTO

+2. Configuration
+Select a config file according to your experiment in downstream/voicedisorder/data/config and modify it according to the experiment requirements.

-For running experiments to do train and evaluation you can use (modify accordingly):
+3. For running experiments to do train and evaluation you can use (modify accordingly):
 ```
 sh run_voicedisorder.sh
 ```

-For doing evaluation of a certain list of audios using a pretrained model you can use (modify accordingly):
+3a.
+For running only evaluation of a certain list of audios using a pretrained model you can use (modify accordingly):
 ```
 sh run_voicedisorder_evaluation.sh
 ```